[?] Subscribe To This Site

 Critical thinking in children: Are we teaching our kids to be dumb?

-In his review of critical thinking research, Stephen Norris wrote that critical thinking in children is uncommon:
+In his review of the research, Stephen Norris notes that critical thinking in children is uncommon:

 “Most students do not score well on tests that measure ability to recognize assumptions, evaluate arguments, and appraise inferences” (Norris 1985).